-From helping a grandmother whose daughter died very quickly after diagnosis gain custody of her two young children, to going with a patient to meet with a Medicaid appeal judge to secure transportation costs to a clinical trial, Therese persisted in her service to others-and in this case not once, but three times.
+From helping a grandmother whose daughter died very quickly after diagnosis gain custody of her 2 young children, to going with a patient to meet with a Medicaid appeal judge so that funds for transportation could be secured that would allow her to travel to Albany for a clinical trial offered there after her treatment options here were exhausted.
+She did not go once but three times.
+Was Therese persistent, absolutely, did she get what the patient needed?
+Absolutely!